projectacrn/acrn-hypervisor/doc/developer-guides/VBSK-analysis.rst

    User VM starts.
 Second, it copies the received data from the RXQ to TXQ and sends them to the backend.
-After receiving the message that the transmission is completed, it starts again another round of reception and transmission, and keeps running until a specified number of cycle is reached.
+After receiving the message that the transmission is completed, it starts again another round of reception and transmission, and keeps running until a specified number of cycles is reached.
 -  **virtio-echo Driver in DM**: This driver is used for initialization configuration.
-It simulates a virtual PCI device for the frontend driver use, and sets necessary information such as the device configuration and virtqueue information to the VBS-K. After initialization, all data exchange are taken over by the VBS-K vbs-echo driver.
+It simulates a virtual PCI device for the frontend driver use, and sets necessary information such as the device configuration and virtqueue information to the VBS-K. After initialization, all data exchange is taken over by the VBS-K vbs-echo driver.
 -  **vbs-echo Backend Driver**: This driver sets all frontend RX buffers to be a specific value and sends the data to the frontend driver.
 After